tylerwillis/super-tortoise/content/pages/index.md

       of things that help me practice and evangelize it.

-      Currently, I'm building Unsupervised, I invest $2-4m/yr in promising startups, and I try to encourage other people to become more optimistic.
+      Currently, that includes building Unsupervised, investing $2-4m/yr in promising startups, and talking about skill and tool optimism online.
     actions:
       - label: Learn about Unsupervised
         url: /contact